Joystream/helpdesk/roles/validators/README.md

 2. Next you must unbond.
 In the same window (`Validator -> Account Actions`), next to your keypair, click the rightmost triple dotted "settings" button, select `Unbond funds`, and choose the amount you wish to unbond.

-After the transaction has gone through, you will see a new line appearing in the `bonded` column, showing the amount and a "clock" icon.
+After the transaction has gone through, you will see a new line appearing in the `bonded` column, showing the amount, and a "clock" icon.
 Hovering over this with your cursor will tell you when your unbonding is complete ( starts at <24h / <14,400 blocks), and you can go to the third and final step.

-3. Within 24h, the tokens should be unbonded, and you will see a new line appearing in the `bonded` column, showing the amount you can claim and a blue "lock" button.
+3. Within 24h, the tokens should be unbonded, and you will see a new line appearing in the `bonded` column, showing the amount you can claim, and a blue "lock" button.
 Click the button to finalize the unbonding, and your tokens will be "free" to spend from your "stash".

 **Notes:**
 - If you have performed multiple unbondings, in different `eras`:
-  - hovering over the "clock" will show multiple entries, eg. `<amount>, <time_left>, <block_left>`
+  - hovering over the "clock" will show multiple entries, e.g. `<amount>, <time_left>, <block_left>`
   - you may also have both the "clock" and "lock" button, if some of your unbondings are completed
   - if you have any pending [slashes](#slashing), these will be deducted when you perform step 3.